 If we recognise that your child has a need or issues that is ongoing and not being resolved through everyday support and care, we will speak to you regarding this and look at what to do next.
 We have lots of different strategies to draw upon as a staff that we will review and match to your child's needs.

-In BubbleTime, which is named as a result of the much loved bubble tube in the sensory room, children often follow a Positive Play program if needed, or have content that is planned specifically for them.
 At our school, we have been researching and doing further learning around the wellbeing of children and how they can label and verbalise their feelings.
 We know that children need to recognise their feelings and be able to self-regulate their emotions in relation to that feeling.